Buzz Group Ltd Privacy Notice

 3. What types of personal information do we collect?

-Information you provide to us:
+Information you provide or may need to provide to us:

 • At registration:

-• Banking and financial details (to establish the source of funds where a transaction is involved);
+• Banking and financial details (to establish the source of funds where a transaction is involved)

 • Through your use of our services:

-• Information about how you interact with our products and services;
+• Information about how you interact with our products

-• Information about any devices you have used to access our Services (such as model, operating system, IP address, browser type, mobile device identifier)
+• Information about any devices you have used to access our Services (such as model, operating system, IP address, browser type, mobile device identifier).

-• to check that we have carried out your instructions correctly;
+• To check that we have carried out your instructions correctly

-• to resolve queries or issues;
+• To resolve queries or issues

-• for regulatory purposes;
+• For regulatory purposes

-• to help improve our quality of service;
+• To help improve our quality of service

-• to help us train our staff; or
+• To help us train our staff

 Other sources of personal data